Updated: Jun 6

 Utilize glutaraldehyde - (sigh) I'm not proud to recommend this, but something like Seachem Excel is an algaecide and will kill and can prevent BBA in tanks that are not injecting CO2.
 The reason I don't like recommending this is because we're really not addressing the issue of CO2 depletion, we're just killing the BBA.
-That and you'll be tied to buying bottles of this stuff delaying you saving up for a pressurized CO2 injection kit.
+That and you'll be tied to buying bottles of this stuff delaying you from saving up for a pressurized CO2 injection kit.

 HOW DO PEOPLE GET AWAY WITH NOT INJECTING CO2

 The only way people are able to get away with no CO2 injection is if they have a large enough body of water, that when plants are photosynthesizing, they do not utilize the entire 5ppm of CO2 that naturally occurs in the water columns.
-Surface or water agitation can also help including more CO2 back into the water offsetting what the plants are using.
-They are also probably using a low PAR light, cause the plants to grow SUPER slow.
-In addition, they probably have really slow-growing plants like Anubias, Java Fern, epiphyte plants in general.
+Surface or water agitation can also help include more CO2 back into the water offsetting what the plants are using.
+They are also probably using a low PAR light, causing the plants to grow SUPER slow.
+In addition, they probably have really slow-growing plants like Anubias, Java Fern, and epiphyte plants in general.
 This is why they are considered beginner plants.
 They are hardy and slow-growing.
 So don't let someone fool you by saying "I don't inject CO2, so you shouldn't as well".
 They have a well enough understanding of their tank's CO2 demand and can get around it.
 Regardless, CO2 injecting is ALWAYS going to help keep your plants thriving.